golclinics/DSA-Clinics24/README.md

 ### DSA Clinics Entry Challenge

 > ℹ The program assumes **you already know how to write code** and **use Git**.
-The program is not meant to teach you how to write code but rather up-skill you on your data structures and algorithms fundamentals.
+The program is not meant to teach you how to write code but rather up-skill you on your data structures and algorithms as you prepare for Technical Interviews.

 ✅ How to Submit